-No distribution fee will be paid out as part of the management fee for this unit class.
-Instead, the relevant service provider may directly charge the investor its advisory costs in accordance with its individual agreement.
+No distribution fee will be paid out as part of the management fee for this unit class to service providers distributing directly to investors.
+Commission payments to intermediaries (promotors) acting between the management company and the distributing service providers are permitted.
+The distributing agent may directly charge the investor's advisory costs as per the individual agreement concluded with the investor.